 Within this strategic plan, the ROFCDC’s Board and staff have developed three-year work plans which include specific goals, objectives, and timetables.
 Many of these goals and objectives build on the organization’s work in community revitalization as well as complement the strategies outlined in the City of Columbus’ Strategic Plan.

 ROFCDC recognizes that it will have to constantly evaluate how well it adjusts to the rapid pace of change in the community vis a vis its strategies, goals and objectives.
 Agility and flexibility will be key to the organization’s success as it begins to implement its work plan during a time of major transition and change.

 The ROFCDC Board and staff outlined the following programmatic and organizational areas for its future community development work.

-Engage in broad-based neighborhood revitalization and community reinvestment initiatives focusing on Near East Side area/South of Main Build coalitions and collaborations to support the development of human and social capital Leverage public and private sector community reinvestment
+Engage in broad-based neighborhood revitalization and community reinvestment initiatives focusing on the Near East Side/South of Main to build coalitions and collaborations supporting the development of human and social capital to leverage public and private sector community reinvestment.

 ROFCDC will evaluate its performance through qualitative and quantitative measurements based on the plan’s goals and objectives.
 The organization’s strategic planning committee will be responsible for monitoring progress based on performance and developing contingency plans when deemed appropriate, especially during the early stages of implementation.
 In this way, both ROFCDC management and staff will focus on key implementation issues and make the necessary adjustments to overcome hurdles and mitigate risk to insure that all maintain focus.